vpp-dev/vpp-release-notes/README.md

 @page release_notes_2602 Release notes for VPP 26.02

-More than 426 commits since the previous release, including 96 fixes.
+More than 428 commits since the previous release, including 97 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Thu Dec 25 03:01:23 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 26.02 release, generated as on Fri Dec 26 02:59:19 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER